 - XLA Ops - Shows XLA operations (ops) that ran on the device if XLA is the compiler used (each TensorFlow op is translated into one or several XLA ops.
 The XLA compiler translates the XLA ops into code that runs on the device).

 - One section for threads running on the host machine's CPU, labeled "Host Threads".
 The section contains one track for each CPU thread.
-Note: You can ignore the information displayed alongside the section labels
+Note that you can ignore the information displayed alongside the section labels.

 Events within the timeline are displayed in different colors; the colors themselves have no specific meaning.